jon-harper/E34M1/docs/compat/hotends.md

 ## EVA 3 Ecosystem Hotends

-These hotends are third party mounts that use either EVA-style, M3x4.6x4 inserts or hex nuts.
+These hotends are third party mounts that use either EVA-style inserts or hex nuts.
 They may or may not have a bill of materials.

 <div markdown class="jh-grid-container jh-grid-2">